 An automated email notification is generated and sent to:

-the Volunteer Coordinator, and
+the Volunteer Coordinator (if profile is set accordingly), and

 to UC’s Environment Health and Safety dept (OHS)

 Volunteers are only required to do this training once.
 If they attempt to repeat it, they will get a message saying the training has already been done.